DigitalMediaProfessionals/dv-fb-driver/README.md

 # DV Kernel Driver

-**NOTE:** DV kernel driver is currently re-writing.
-Current implementation is just for beta-test.

 ## HOWTO Build

 Edit Makefile and modify `KERNELDIR` and `CROSS_COMPILE` to point to the kernel directory and cross tool respectively.
 Then run `make`.